MileHacker Logo

 Group Logistics

 Cabins suit groups, with communal living spaces plus numerous bedrooms.
-Make dining reservations for larger groups, just for dinner or during peak seasons.
+Make booking a table for larger groups, just for dinner or during peak seasons.

 Accessibility Considerations